Medium/dynamite/README.md

 	$ gem install fake_dynamo

-To run the service, with an optional log level of `log` (show everything) on port 4567, run the following in a different terminal window or as a background process:
+To run the service, with an optional log level of `debug` (show everything) on port 4567, run the following in a different terminal window or as a background process:

-	$ fake_dynamo -l log -p 4567
+	$ fake_dynamo -l debug -p 4567

 Ensure that all of the required node modules are installed in the Dynamite directory by first running: